You can access the Workflow Administrator Certification videos here.

 Process Completion Scenario: Opt-Out

-Scenario: You're building a Tenure review process, and at the very first step of the process, subjects should be given the opportunity to "opt out" of being considered for Tenure.
+Scenario: You're building a Tenure review process, and at the very first step of the process, candidates should be given the opportunity to "opt out" of being considered for Tenure.

 Why it's helpful: It's easy to determine which faculty members must go up for tenure review in a given year; it’s more difficult to anticipate which of them may take advantage of the clause in your tenure policy that allows early tenure review.
 Rather than having to make the rounds to collect a list of which faculty are interested in early tenure review before you can set up your tenure review schedules, you can simply launch a schedule to all faculty who are eligible for early tenure review, and those who are not interested may opt out within the process itself.